shanapu/MyWeaponAllocator/README.md

 The plugin will give equipments **(grenades, armor & kit)** in these rounds based of the configured money, mode & max amount of grenades.

+Take a look at the configuration below for a better understanding.

-# Credit :heart
+## Credit
 <a href="https://github.com/LemonPAKA/" target="_blank">LemonPAKA</a> added Simplified Chinese Translation and taser, nova and xm1014 with the lastest version price.

-Take a look at the configuration for a better understanding:
 ```
 // 0 - disabled, 1 - enable plugin
 // -